본문 바로가기

 [Report] "Robots Handle Dangerous Welding, Final Decisions Are Made by Humans"...
 Hanwha Ocean Shipyard of 'Coexistence' [AI Era, Jobs Are Changing] Welding robot used in the mounting process at Hanwha Ocean Shipyard in Geoje, Gyeongnam.
 Hanwha Ocean

-The introduction of robots was not smooth from the start.
-Lee explained, "In the early days, the equipment was heavy and had a narrow range of applications, so many people thought, 'Humans are actually faster,'" adding, "But as the robots became lighter and their performance improved, and as they increasingly met the needs of the field, the atmosphere changed."
-He continued, "At first, people found them cumbersome and unfamiliar, but at some point, they became essential to the work.
-These days, if a robot breaks down, welders say, 'We can't work today.'"
+The introduction of robots was not smooth from the beginning.
+Lee recalled, "In the early days, the equipment was heavy and had limited applications, so many people responded, 'It's faster for a person to do it.'"
+He continued, "However, as the robots became lighter and their performance improved, and as they gradually met on-site needs, the atmosphere changed."
+He added, "At first, people found them cumbersome and unfamiliar, but at some point, they became indispensable.
+Nowadays, if a robot breaks down, welders say, 'We can't work today.'"

-This change is spreading throughout all processes in the shipyard.
-In the cutting shop, steel plates are cut using plasma cutting at temperatures up to 15,000 degrees Celsius, with laser and gas cutting also used together.
-In the pre-treatment stage, surface contaminants are removed through shot blasting, and the painting process is repeated five to seven times to ensure ships last 25 to 30 years.
-The pre-outfitting process involves installing pipes and parts in advance during assembly to increase efficiency.
+These changes are spreading throughout all processes at the shipyard.
+In the cutting plant, plasma cutting is used to cut steel plates at temperatures up to 15,000 degrees, with laser and gas cutting also in use.
+In the pre-treatment stage, shot blasting removes surface contaminants, and the painting process is repeated five to seven times to ensure ships last 25 to 30 years.
+The pre-outfitting process involves pre-installing pipes and parts during assembly to increase efficiency.

 Hanwha Ocean is expanding or reviewing the application of robots, especially in high-risk processes.
-This approach involves sharing the risks and burdens that workers have shouldered with technology.
-Shipyard automation is not about replacing people; rather, it is a process of restructuring work so that machines handle high-risk tasks while humans manage the processes.
+This approach aims to share the risks and burdens that workers have shouldered with technology.
+The automation of shipyards is not about replacing workers, but rather restructuring work so that machines handle high-risk tasks while humans manage and oversee the processes.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.